Does Home Warranty Cover Water Heaters? Replacement & Coverage Guide

 1. Contact your provider via phone or online portal as soon as you notice the issue

-2. Provide unit details — make, model, serial number, and a description of the problem
+2. Provide unit details including make, model, serial number, and a description of the problem

-4. A technician is dispatched — usually within 24–48 hours
+4. A technician is dispatched, usually within 24 to 48 hours

-5. Diagnosis is reviewed — the provider reviews the technician's report and approves or denies the repair/replacement
+5. Diagnosis is reviewed, and the provider approves or denies the repair or replacement

-6. Resolution is completed — covered costs are paid by the warranty company; non-covered extras are billed to you
+6. Resolution is completed with covered costs paid by the warranty company.
+Non-covered extras like code upgrades are billed to you

 Learn more about how the home warranty claims process works before you need to file.